 Answer the Call of the Creative Spirit and nurture yourself with a weekly gathering in sisterhood.
 Enjoy an accessible, all-levels yoga practice infused with poetry, wisdom teachings, guided journaling and meditation, essential oils and Enicia’s handcrafted dark chocolate.
 Starts July 21

 are offered here regularly.
-Start your new year off right with yoga.
-Our next round of courses begin Friday, Feb 13 at 1:00pm and Tuesday, Feb 17 at 7:45pm.
-Intro to Meditation starts Wednesday, March 4 at 7:15pm.
+Our next round of courses begin Friday, June 19 at 1:00pm and Tuesday, June 30 at 7:45pm.
+Intro to Meditation starts Wednesday, June 3 at 7:15pm.
 Learn more about intro to yoga here and intro to meditation here.
 Register for either here.